suljov/One-API-to-rule-them-all/README.md

 # Welcome

-This is a word lsit for API hacking and all that tech.
+This is a wordlist for API hacking and all that tech.

 ### Collection